-Every year the Inn organises visits to the ICC in the Hague, the Court of Justice of the European Union (CJEU) in Luxembourg and the ECtHR in Strasbourg.
+Every year the Inn organises visits to the International Criminal Court (ICC) in the Hague, the Court of Justice of the European Union (CJEU) in Luxembourg and the European Court of Human Rights (ECHR) in Strasbourg.
 The trips are heavily subsidised by the Inn and applications to attend are welcome from students and junior members with an interest in European and human rights law.